infinitered/ignite/docs/boilerplate/app/devtools/Devtools.md

 )
 ```

 There are also a few custom commands included.
-This is a great way to add your own custom debugging tools to Reactotron!
+You can use `reactotron.onCustomCommand` to add your own own custom debugging tools to Reactotron.
+Here is an example:

 ```typescript
 reactotron.onCustomCommand({